© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 750m NNE of Easton Down Farm is a scheduled monument protected by Historic England under reference 1013986.
 View the official record →

-Bowl barrow 750m NNE of Easton Down Farm is a Bronze Age burial mound situated in Wiltshire.
+Bowl barrow 750m NNE of Easton Down Farm is a Neolithic or Bronze Age burial monument located in Wiltshire, situated in the chalk downland landscape characteristic of the region's barrow cemeteries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013986.

 Bowl barrow 750m NNE of Easton Down Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013986.